Haoming02/sd-forge-couple/README.md

     - The prompt is only for quick reference; in case it went out of sync, the actual generation is still based on the prompt field

 > [!NOTE]
-> The mapping data is not sent when using the `Send to img2img` function, click the `Pull from txt2img` to manually transfer the data
+> The mappings are not sent when using the `Send to img2img` function, click the `Pull from txt2img` to manually transfer the mappings

 - **Control:**
     - Click on a row to select it, highlighting its bounding box